CatMMachado/rest-apis/Tutorial/Rest/ControllerBasedApi/setupSwashbuckleInController.md

 ### Generated Documentation Structure

 The implemented configuration generates multiple API documentation versions:

-- **Internal API versions**: Complete documentation with all endpoints for internal team use
-- **External API versions**: Filtered documentation for client delivery and external consumers

 To review the content of the generated specification files:
 - YAML format: `http://localhost:5000/swagger/v1/swagger.yaml`